-In order to maximize instructional opportunities, the following assignment policy will be implemented by all teachers.
+In order to maximize instructional opportunities at PHS, the following assignment policy will be implemented by all teachers.
 The following assignment procedure will be used during each semester in each class to keep incomplete work to a minimum:

-Incomplete assignment #1 (per six weeks)- Teacher warning

-- Incomplete assignment #2 (per six weeks) the Teacher will:1) assign a mandatory tutoring period 2) contact the parents. - Incomplete assignment #3 and beyond-Teacher discipline referral -detention
+- Incomplete assignment #1 (per six weeks)- Teacher warning - Incomplete assignment #2 (per six weeks) the Teacher will:1) assign a teacher detention and 2) contact the parents. - Incomplete assignment #3 and beyond-Teacher discipline referral -detention or Saturday School will be assigned by the administrator.